99beets/romanian-public-compensation-etl/README.md

 This update refactors the **data_clean.py** script to improve consistency and safety in data ingestion:

 - All columns are now loaded as **strings (`dtype=str`)**, ensuring blank cells are preserved.
+Using `dtype=str` ensures that Pandas does not automatically infer numeric types, which previously converted missing integers (e.g., `1 → 1.0`).
+This preserves original formatting and avoids downstream COPY errors in PostgreSQL.
 - Removed the need for `.astype(str)` conversions and `.0` cleanup.
 - Added defensive normalization for column names and empty placeholders.
 - Introduced `run_pipeline.py` to execute all ETL steps sequentially.